 - To make the dish healthier, you can substitute white rice with brown rice or quinoa.

-05 May 2026A comforting chicken spinach curry enriched with spices and fresh greens.
+05 May 2026A comforting chicken and couscous 'risotto' dish with thyme and parmesan.

 05 May 2026